DomPedrotti/database-exercises/README.md

     - WHERE
     - ORDER BY
     - LIMIT
-- Aggregation Functions
+    - Aggregate Functions and Data Transformations
-- GROUP BY Aggregations
+    - GROUP BY
+- Joining Tables
+- Subqueries
+- Building Temporary Tables